“Got a bag and fixed my teeth/Hope you hoes know it ain't cheap.”

-I’ve probably heard that line a zillion times over this summer, thanks to Cardi B and her hit “Bodak Yellow,” which is now the Billboard’s longest running number 1 by a female solo rapper ever.
-Yes, the Bronx native who first captured our hearts on Love & Hip Hop: New York with her ability to tell it like it is and make audiences laugh out loud in one fell swoop, gave us the summer '17 anthem but she also gave us some valuable advice about cosmetic dentistry—it ain’t cheap.
+I’ve probably heard that line a zillion times over this summer thanks to Cardi B and her hit “Bodak Yellow,” which is now Billboard’s longest running No. 1 by a female solo rapper ever.
+Yes, the Bronx native who first captured our hearts on Love & Hip Hop: New York with her ability to tell it like it is and make audiences laugh out loud in one fell swoop gave us the summer '17 anthem, but she also gave us some valuable advice about cosmetic dentistry — it ain’t cheap.

 We arrived to her office located in the heart of 57th Street’s “Billionaire’s Row” and saw the autographed photos by everyone from Anthony Anderson to A$AP Rocky covering every inch of the walls.
-Just off of the walls of celeb clientele alone I knew we were in the presence of dentistry royalty, never mind that she was voted “Top 25 Women in Dentistry” in 2015.
-We each took turns discussing our concerns and while Dr. Austin hit us with the facts on veneers, bonding, tooth shape and more.
+Just from the walls covered with celeb clientele alone I knew we were in the presence of dentistry royalty, nevermind that she was voted one of the “Top 25 Women in Dentistry” in 2015.
+We each took turns discussing our concerns while Dr. Austin hit us with the facts on veneers, bonding, tooth shape and more.
 Yes, you can request to have you’re pearly whites shaped like Kelly Rowland’s if that's what your heart desires.

 What I found out next shocked me.
-Dr. Austin explained I have a crooked smile and would need 10 veneers on the top row and another 10 on the bottom row to correct this—20 total.
-At $2K per veneer, I was looking a whopping $40K!
-She always recommends whitening, which runs for about $500 but since I’d be putting down a payment equivalent to what one would put down on a home, she threw me a freebie.
+Dr. Austin explained I have a crooked smile and would need 10 veneers on the top row and another 10 on the bottom row to correct this — 20 total.
+At $2K per veneer, I was looking at a whopping $40K!
+She always recommends whitening, which runs for about $500, but since I’d be putting down a payment equivalent to what one would put down on a home, she threw me a freebie.

 I was even more shocked to discover that my smile was the most expensive job from my team.
-Senior Style editor, Danielle Prescod would have to undergo bonding and whitening, ringing in at $3K while Fashion editor, Shaleaya Brown, would have to have to get 6 veneers and whitening done, ringing her in between $12.5K and $20.5K.
+Senior style editor Danielle Prescod would have to undergo bonding and whitening, ringing in at $3K, while fashion editor Shaleaya Brown would have to have to get six veneers and whitening done, ringing her in between $12.5K and $20.5K.

-Cardi wasn’t lying about that bag, and since I didn't have one I decide to forgo my $40K smile makeover and rock out with what God gave me.
-I will admit the idea of a brand spankin’ new set of teeth was tempting but see the way my bank account is set up…
+Cardi wasn’t lying about that bag.
+And since I didn't have one, I decided to forgo my $40K smile makeover and rock out with what God gave me.
+I will admit, the idea of a brand spankin’ new set of teeth was tempting.
+But, see, the way my bank account is set up…